 What type of content do you plan to publish on the site?
 Is the site an intranet knowledge base that will have only Pages library content?
 Or is the site an Internet business site that will display lists of products and descriptions, together with Pages library content?
 If you plan to use cross-site publishing, how many catalogs do you have?
 Are any catalogs in external data sources?
 Will you import catalogs into the site, or will you create content directly in SharePoint Server?
 Knowing what type of content you have will help you determine what publishing method you will use later in this article.

 Does your site require that content be provided in more than one language, or to more than one locale?
 Even if you currently plan to only create and publish content in a single language, you should carefully consider whether that business requirement might change in the future.
 If there is a chance you might eventually want to use variations on the site, you should plan for using variations now.
 By setting up your site structure now in preparation for using variations, you will save yourself and your organization time and resources in the future.
 If you have to change the site structure when you switch to using variations later, it is often more difficult and can affect the URLs that you planned for your sites.
-For more information about variations, see Variations overview (SharePoint Server 2010).
-For information about how to plan variations, see Plan for variations (SharePoint Server 2010).
+For more information about variations, see Variations overview in SharePoint Server 2013.
+For information about how to plan variations, see Plan for variations in SharePoint Server 2013.

 SharePoint Server 2013 has two ways that you can make published content available to users: author-in-place and cross-site publishing.
 Deciding which publishing method to use is an important step in planning publishing sites.
 The publishing method that you select will lead to additional planning steps, and some steps are unique to each method.